Applying for a French visa in Canada [fr]

 For young Canadians, the agreement applies to the territories of the European and Overseas Departments (Martinique, Guadeloupe, Guyana, Reunion, Mayotte) of the French Republic as well as the territorial collectivity of Saint- Pierre and Miquelon.

-Canadian citizens wishing to benefit from the France-Canada agreement on youth mobility will find instructions to complete their France-Visas requests on youth mobility on the Frenc embassy website
+Canadian citizens wishing to benefit from the France-Canada agreement on youth mobility will find instructions to complete their requests on youth mobility on the France Visa website.
+They can also check our page Frequently asked questions on this topic.